onyx-platform/onyx/doc/user-guide/state-management.md

 command type like `:set-value` ensures that your aggregation function can emit multiple types of state transition if necessary.

+### Exactly Once Processing

+Should exactly once discussion be in another doc?

 ### Fault Tolerance

 To allow for full recovery after peer crashes, this state must be replicated